replicatedhq/docs/docs/packaging-an-application/commands.md

 ```

 ## raw
 Runs command from a bash shell inside an "ubuntu:trusty" docker container.
+The docker image is hosted on dockerhub at https://hub.docker.com/r/freighter/cmd/

 ### Arguments
 - Variable